jnertl/middlewaresw/feature_requirements.md

 ## Requirements for Testing

 ### [REQ100] Debug Support
-- Application periodically prints engine RPM and temperature to the console
+- Application periodically prints engine RPM, oil pressure and temperature to the console

 ### [REQ101] Unit Tests
 - Test all classes and methods using GoogleTest